 Find a Balance When Building Relationships

 Don’t get me wrong it is of utmost importance to build a strong working relationship with a brand or a PR company, but you also have to think about yourself as a brand and how you can build a profitable brand.
 Do not sacrifice your principles or your values in order to build relationships.
 There has to be a fine balance between both sides.
 It is a give and take relationship.
 That has always been a core value for me while blogging and because I valued myself, but also valued the brands I worked with I have been able to build some amazing relationships along the way.
 No one wants to be the Katherine Heigl of the blogging world, but that doesn’t mean you are going to let brands or PR companies mistreat you so that you can be on their good side.
 Build positive relationships, but know where to draw the line and stand up for yourself when something rubs you the wrong way.
-Although I may be a bad example just because I am a no bs person that tells it as it is, but I personally do not care if I burn bridges with brands or PR Companies.
-If someone doesn’t respect me as a person or a brand, why would I want to be on their good side or work with them?
+I personally do not care if I burn bridges with brands or PR Companies.
+If someone doesn’t respect me as a person or a brand, why would I want to work with them?
 Not everyone is going to like you or your brand and I am ok with that.
 Don’t sell your soul and principles so that you can guarantee yourself future collabs.
 That is my core value when it comes to seeing my blog as a business.

 My number one advice so that you do not sell your soul for profit in the blogging world is to take a moment and think about what is being offered first before you jump the gun and reply YES.
 The land of YES is a dangerous zone if you do not take your time to think.
 Because next thing you know, you have committed to a project that is not compensated and you end up spending hours of your life creating content that you hate and in some cases will add no value to your own personal brand.
 Blog in a way in which you are not selling your soul for profit, but rather you are building a refined brand.
 Blog with intention, blog with honesty and blog in a way where your collaborations nurture your brand with quality, substance, and in a way where your own personal self shines through it.